 Students will:

-Spend 2 days kayaking to explore the north and south ends of the estuary and the sandspit dunes and beaches
+Spend 3 days kayaking to explore the estuary’s sandspit dunes and beaches

 Use field science research methods, scientific sketching, and journaling techniques

-Capture and identify plankton using plankton nets and field microscopes
+Capture and identify microscopic animals and plants (plankton) using plankton nets and field microscopes

-Search for humpback whales and other marine animals in Estero Bay with Subsea Tours..
-Trips are about 3 hours from 9 am until 12 pm
+*Whale watching Trips are about 3 hours from 9 am - 12 pm

 **Students will be responsible for keeping a journal that will be turned in daily.